ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_schlund20esd.rst

 This recipe reproduces the analysis of `Schlund et al., Earth Sys.
 Dyn.
 (2020)`_.
-In this paper, emergent constraints on the equilibrium climate sensitivity are evaluated on the CMIP5 and CMIP6 models.
+In this paper, emergent constraints on the equilibrium climate sensitivity are evaluated on CMIP5 and CMIP6 models.
 Since none of the considered emergent constraints have been developed on the CMIP6 ensemble, this allows an out-of-sample testing of the emergent constraints.
 Most emergent constraints show a reduced skill in CMIP6 when compared to CMIP5.